redis/redis-py/README.md

 never modifies state on the client instance.

 However, there is one caveat: the Redis SELECT command.
-The SELECT command allows you to switch to a separate database on the same Redis server.
-That database remains selected until another is selected.
-This creates a proble in that connections could be returned to the pool that are now set to a different database.
+The SELECT command allows you to switch the database currently in use by the connection.
+That database remains selected until another is selected or until the connection is closed.
+This creates an issue in that connections could be returned to the pool that are connected to a different database.

 As a result, redis-py does not implement the SELECT command on client instances.
-If you use multiple Redis databases, you should create a separate client instance (and possible a separate connection pool) to each database.
+If you use multiple Redis databases within the same application, you should create a separate client instance (and possibly a separate connection pool) for each database.

-## Versioning scheme

-redis-py is versioned after Redis.
-So, for example, redis-py 2.0.0 should support all the commands available in Redis 2.0.0.

 ## API Reference